 Inline (Active): Deploy the Defender as a reverse proxy for real-time blocking.
 Recommended for production APIs where immediate mitigation matters.

 Out-of-Band (Passive): Analyze mirrored traffic through the Sensor component.
 Zero latency impact.
-Useful when inline deployment isn’t feasible or as a first step before going inline.
+Good as a first step before going inline, or when inline isn’t an option.

 Hybrid: Inline on critical APIs, traffic mirroring on everything else.
 Gives full visibility while limiting inline deployment to high-priority endpoints.